 - To raise and deliver the fund for the maintenance of bridges and roads in trekking region.
-The association has a well- managed secretariat headed by the Executive Secretary.
+The association has a well- managed secretariat headed by the Chief Executive Officer.
 The secretariat is happy to provide information on trekking, mountaineering and other aspects of tourism.

 - Since its inception, TAAN has been extending its helpful hands in any emergency response.
 Its’ members have collected pennies to support the people in need.
 In many cases, it has mediated to provide relief to the victims of natural calamity.
 Its presence during the firing in eastern Nepal, flooding in Terai, landslides in hilly areas have been remarkable.